Rosskon1023/speculation-nation/README.md

 - Allow the user to compare 3 or more cryptocurrencies
 - Display the top 10 marketcap coins in real time
-- Allow users to build out a portfolio tracker